Prezzodaman/x86/bgl.md

 Puts the current VGA colour palette into the VGA's temporary storage.
 This is required for all palette-related functions!
 ## bgl_restore_orig_palette
 Restores the colours from the VGA's temporary storage back into the current palette.
+## bgl_intro
+Draws a full-screen RLE-encoded graphic to the buffer, fades in, waits for a few frames, and fades out again.
+This can be used as an "intro" to your game or program.
+Specify the offset for the graphic using **bgl_buffer_offset**.
+BGL has its own funny intro graphic which can be used!